jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

  - Put a Vigilance counter on Golgra.
  - Put a Trample counter on Golgra.
  - Draw a card.
+---
+Really?
+A duel?
+Do you have a death wish?

 5/6
 ```